Monk, attorney charged with $3.5M pandemic relief fraud - NewsBreak

 Monk, attorney charged with $3.5M pandemic relief fraud

-BOSTON (AP) — A man who presents himself as a Orthodox Christian monk and a woman he lived with fraudulently obtained $3.5 million in federal pandemic relief funds for nonprofit religious organizations and related businesses they controlled, and spent some of it to fund a “lavish lifestyle,” federal prosecutors said Thursday.
+A man who presents himself as a Orthodox Christian monk and an attorney he lived with fraudulently obtained $3.5 million in federal pandemic relief funds for nonprofit religious organizations and related businesses they controlled, and spent some of it to fund a “lavish lifestyle,” federal prosecutors said Thursday.

 Brian Andrew Bushell, 47, and Tracey M.A.
 Stockton, 64, are charged with conspiracy to commit wire fraud and unlawful monetary transactions, the U.S. attorney's office in Boston said in a statement.